Best Alienware laptops for gaming in 2023

 Alienware has been a staple in the gaming laptop space since its first Area 51m released in 2002.
-Made by Dell, the best Alienware laptops are dedicated, high-end machines for gaming enthusiasts.
+Made by Dell, Alienware gaming laptops are dedicated, high-end machines.
 They’re not cheap by any means, but they are some of the best gaming laptops out there.

 Alienware gaming laptops offer a massive amount of power and performance, cutting-edge tech and excellent designs.
 We’ve rounded up some of the best buys on the market today, from the 18-inch Alienware M18 to the compact Alienware X14 R1.
 Most machines can be specced to your liking, which allows you to tailor your purchase to your budget and needs.